 Jake has some form of attention-deficit disorder that makes executive functioning, organizational skills, and follow-through more difficult.
 While his intentions are genuine, he too easily gets scattered and as a result these things too easily become forgotten and fall by the wayside.

 It's the tip of the iceberg

-The clothes, the glasses, the open windows are not about clothes, glasses or windows but about other, bigger problems that aren't being talked about but are adding tension to the relationship that gets dumped into the clothes, etc. Or it's about bigger dynamics like Jake feeling always micromanaged or criticized, that Megan always feels dismissed, and the clothes are just the tip of the iceberg to this overall pattern that is never openly discussed.
+The clothes, the glasses, and the open windows are not about clothes, glasses, or windows but about other, bigger problems that aren't being talked about but are adding tension to the relationship that gets dumped into the clothes, etc. Or it's about bigger dynamics like Jake feeling always micromanaged or criticized, that Megan always feels dismissed, and the clothes are just the tip of the iceberg to this overall pattern that is never openly discussed.
 All this results in both feeling sensitive, both feeling hurt, both engaged in a power struggle, both keeping score.
 In such an environment it doesn't take much for agreements and problem-solving to get derailed

 While one of these may be the driver, the others may also come into play.
 What's the best Megan can do?

 What this means is Megan, in a calm way, talks to Jake about her problem, because it is—she is the one who is upset—rather than framing it as Jake’s problem, that he is a slop.
 She asks for help with her problem and is concrete in describing what she wants—putting glasses in the dishwasher rather than leaving them out, and putting dirty clothes in the clothes hamper rather than leaving them on the floor.
 She explains how it rattles her seeing them scattered about.